 - Search-heavy apps (which cost 100 units per request) may quickly run out.

-- Monitor quota usage in the Google Cloud Console dashboard.
+Track consumption in the Google Cloud Console dashboard.

-How the YouTube API Helps Businesses
+How the YouTube API Helps Businesses?

 Audience Insights